Nepal’s dramatic landscapes, towering mountains and lush forests lures trekkers and hikers from all over the world.

 Depending on who you decide to trek with, you’ll most likely have one senior guide, an assistant guide and porters to carry bags.

 Depending on where you are, you may need to be carried by a porter.
-If you are seriously unwell then a helicopter rescue is not uncommon.
+If you are seriously unwell then a helicopter rescue might be required.

 Though most famous for its epic altitude treks, Nepal also offers a number of easier treks for the less experienced among us.
 Our partners Kandoo Adventures share their top 3 easy treks ideal for beginners and families.

-Altitude sickness can really slow down your trip and also be a potential killer.
-Our roving medical expert shows you what signs you need to watch out for and how to prepare for your trip.
+Altitude sickness won't only slow down your trip, but can also be a potential killer.
+Our roving medical expert explains the signs to watch out for, and how to prepare for your trip.